U.S. Navy Asbestos Exposure

-US Navy veterans who served from World War II through Vietnam faced a deadly threat — not just from the enemy, but tragically from the asbestos onboard their own ships.
-Decades later, that danger has surfaced in the form of asbestos related disease.
-Of the 2,500 to 3,000 Americans diagnosed annually with malignant mesothelioma, a significant percentage of those individuals served in the U.S. Navy.
+US Navy veterans who bravely served from World War II through Vietnam and continuing into the early 1980s faced not only the perils of war but also an insidious threat lurking within their own ships— asbestos.
+Today, decades later, this danger has manifested in the form of asbestos-related diseases.
+Shockingly, a significant proportion of the 2,500 to 3,000 Americans diagnosed annually with mesothelioma are individuals who served in the U.S. Navy.

-Ben DuBose has proudly represented veterans of World War II, Korea and Vietnam.
-Ben was also honored to represent the family of Admiral Elmo R. Zumwalt, Jr., Commander of US Naval Forces Vietnam (COMMNAVFORM) 1968 – 1970, Chief of Naval Operations in 1970-1974.
-Admiral Zumwalt was a trail blazer who instituted many reforms in the US Navy during his service.
-Tragically, his service to our country also exposed him to asbestos aboard US Navy vessels.
-Admiral Zumwalt passed away from malignant mesothelioma in January 2000.
+Ben DuBose, has dedicated his career to proudly representing veterans who served in World War II, Korea, and Vietnam.
+Among his honorable cases was the representation of Admiral Elmo R. Zumwalt, Jr., the esteemed Commander of US Naval Forces Vietnam (COMMNAVFORM) from 1968 to 1970, and Chief of Naval Operations from 1970 to 1974.
+Admiral Zumwalt’s visionary leadership brought about crucial reforms within the US Navy.
+However, tragically, his service to the country also exposed him to asbestos on board US Navy vessels.
+In January 2000, Admiral Zumwalt succumbed to malignant mesothelioma.

-From the 1940s through the 1970s, asbestos was used in virtually every area of naval ships in hundreds of applications including: fireproofing, steamlines, pumps, boilers, condensers, evaporators, distillers, turbines, deck material, and electrical equipment.
+From the 1940s through the 1970s, asbestos found widespread usage in nearly every aspect of naval ships, encompassing hundreds of applications.
+This versatile mineral was employed for fireproofing, insulating steam lines, fortifying pumps and boilers, as well as in condensers, evaporators, distillers, turbines, deck materials, and electrical equipment.

 Asbestos Exposure in U.S. Navy Ships